blackus3r/post-worktime-logger/readme.txt

 1. This is the settings page.

 == Changelog ==

+= 1.3.0 =
+* Implemented an own page for Post Worktime Logger.
+* Implemented an options page with some nice options and a reset button.
+* Implemented a statistics page to show the top 25 posts (worktime.
+* Improved documentation of the plugin.

 = 1.2.3 =
 * Refactored the calculation of the worktime.
 This should be now more precise.